 Having the flexibility to pick and choose which elements of coverage you want instead of buying the whole package also helps with cost-saving.

 There are indeed many insurance products in the market, and it can be overwhelming for SME owners.
-The good news is, there are one-stop solutions that can help make insurance sourcing/purchasing easier and relieve you from administrative burden.
+The good news is, there are one-stop solutions that can help make insurance sourcing/purchasing easier and relieve you from the administrative burden.

 In addition, some insurers have simplified the application process to help SME owners save time from having to fill out long and complex proposal forms to get a quote or a policy issued.